dimaga/drlnd-p1-navigation/Report.md

 #### Deep Q Learning

 In its naive form, Q-function is represented by an array with S and A to be indices of that array.
-This approach is normally used in the books to illustrate how reinforcement learning works on some toy examples.
+This approach is traditionally taught in books to illustrate how reinforcement learning works for some toy examples.
 However, in practise, S or A are usually continous and multi-dimensional with infinite amount of values.

 In this project, A is a discrete value with one of four possible choices: go forward, go backward, turn left or turn right.
 However, S is a 37-dimensional float vector, holding the speed of the agent and distances to objects in front of it.
 Therefore, the array form of Q-function will not work here.
 Instead, Q-function is approximated by an Artificial Network.